-No list of iconic ’80s cars would be complete without the car that would be most kid’s introduction to both gull-wing doors and time travel—the DeLorean DMC-12.
+No list of iconic ’80s cars would be complete without the car that introduced a generation of kids to both gull-wing doors and time travel: the DeLorean DMC 12.
 This car is not fast.
-This car is a pain in the ass to maintain.
-It doesn’t even really qualify as a sports car, but hot damn is this car is cool.
-The unique Giorgetto Giugiaro body design, the brushed stainless exterior and the aforementioned doors are all selling points, but it’s the car’s starring role in the Back to the Future franchise that makes The DeLorean a collector’s item.
+This car is a pain in the ass to maintain and the company went out of business almost as quickly as it started.
+But hot damn is this car cool.
+The unique Giorgetto Giugiaro body design, the brushed stainless exterior, and the aforementioned doors are all selling points, but it’s the car’s starr role in the Back to the Future franchise that makes the DMC 12 a collector’s item.

-Despite being released in the late ’70s, the Lamborghini Countach didn’t really hit its stride on the pavement and boy’s bedroom walls until the release of the Countach 5000 Quattrovalvole in the mid ’80s.
-Did anyone with a poster of this car (including us) have any idea what four valves per cylinder and four hundred horsepower meant on the road?
+Despite being released in the late 70s, the Lamborghini Countach didn’t really hit its stride on the pavement and boy’s bedroom walls until the release of the Countach 5000 Quattrovalvole in the mid ’80s.
+Did every person with a poster of this car have any idea what four valves per cylinder and four hundred horsepower meant on the road?
 No way.
-We hung the posters because the car looked mean as hell, had awesome doors and was frequently adorned with all manner of beautiful women.
-We’ve grown up since then, but the Lamborghini Countach remains cool as hell.
+But the car looks mean as hell on a poster, has awesome doors, and is a legend that influences Lamborghini models to this day.

-When it was released over three decades ago, the Porsche 959 was an engineering and design marvel built to murder the track with twin turbos, close to 450 horsepower, all-wheel drive and a top speed just under 200mph.
-The car that’s part of both the Seinfeld and Gates collections also appears on every worthwhile list of cool ’80s cars because it was a technical masterpiece that demolished everything from the street to Le Mans and would influence Porsche design for years.
+The Porsche 959 was an engineering and design marvel built to murder the track with twin turbos, close to 450 horsepower, all-wheel drive, and a top speed just under 200mph.
+The car that’s part of both the Seinfeld and Gates collections also appears on every worthwhile list of cool ’80s cars because it is a technical masterpiece that demolished everything from the street to Le Mans in its day, and would go on to influence Porsche design for years.

 BMW E30 M3